jtheisen/sqlizer/readme.md

 surprising restriction that is motivated by the fact that in general such arbitrary dependencies would force a join order.

-Frequently, however, they are necessary and a forced the join order is acceptable.
+Frequently, however, they are necessary and a forced join order is acceptable.
 Above LINQ query gets translated to this in SQL Server:

     SELECT